-Finally, we went to The Maldives!
+We finally went to The Maldives!
 After 5 years in Dubai and 6 years in Singapore, we finally made it to paradise.
-Back in Dec 2020, the Maldives was one of the only countries easily accessible from Dubai and accepting tourists without quarantine.
+Back in December 2020, the Maldives was one of the only countries easily accessible from Dubai and accepting tourists without quarantine.
 So I guess it was the perfect excuse to finally go.
-Looking for the perfect hotel in the Maldives was not easy!
-There a so many options, so many gorgeous hotels, but also such a high price tag.
-Although we wanted to have a true Maldives experience, with the overwater villa, etc, we didn’t want to break the bank completely.
+Looking for the best hotel in the Maldives was not easy!
+There are so many options, so many gorgeous hotels, but also such a high price tag.
+We wanted to have a true Maldives experience, with the overwater villa, etc, but we didn’t want to break the bank completely.
 We finally landed on Kuramathi Island resort, which seemed to be a really great quality-price deal and one of the best all-inclusive resorts in the Maldives for a long weekend getaway.
 And it was!!
 Our first time in the Maldives was amazing and only made me want to go back for more.

-If you are looking for a high-end resort, with incredible beaches and a large variety of restaurants, Kuramathi Island resort might be the right place for you, so read up!
+If you are looking for a high-end resort in the Maldives, with incredible beaches and a large variety of restaurants, Kuramathi Island resort might be the right place for you, so read up!

 HOW TO GET TO KURAMATHI ISLAND RESORT

 Located 60 km West of Male, the Maldives capital and international airport, Kuramathi can easily be reached by either seaplane or speedboat.

 The seaplane transfer takes around 20 mins, and offer one of the quintessential Maldives experience: the impressive bird-eye view of the atolls below.
 Seaplanes depart only between 6 am and 3.30 pm, so you might have to sleep over in Male if you land outside these timings.
 Transfer price is USD 323 per adult and USD 193 for children up to 12 years old.